Pyrdacor/Ambermoon/FileSpecs/EventData.md

 Offset | Type | Description
 --- | --- | ---
-0x00 | ubyte | Lock flags (0x00: open, 0x01: locked but can be opened by lockpick, 0x64 locked with special key, other values too)
-0x01 | ubyte | **Unknown** (always 0 except for one chest with 20 blue discs which has 0x32 and lock flags of 0x00)
+0x00 | ubyte | Lockpicking chance reduction (0-100)
-0x02 | ubyte | Optional index of a map text to display (0xff means no text) 0x03 | ubyte | Chest data index
+0x01 | ubyte | **Unknown** (only one chests uses this) 0x02 | ubyte | Optional index of a map text to display (0xff means no text) 0x03 | ubyte | Chest data index
 0x04 | ubyte | Remove if empty (0 or 1)
 0x05 | uword | Key index if locked
 0x07 | uword | Unlock fail event index (0-based)

+If the Lockpicking chance reduction is 0, the chest is always open.
+A value of 100 means that the chest can't be lockpicked at all.
+Many chests have a value of 1 which is a chest that can't be lockpicked in a normal way.
+If the key index is not 0, the chest can't be lockpicked.

 ## Text popup event (0x04 / 4)